- Automobiles & Motorcycles

 Servo Motor Producing Reduced Torque

-• The servo&#;s workload limits.
+- The servo’s established workload limits.

-• Inadequate or improper connections.
+- Inadequate or improper wiring connections.

 Servo Smells Bad or Produces Smoke

-Servo Motor Stops Upon Reaching High Speed Ranges
+Servo Motor Stops Upon Reaching High-Speed Ranges

 Servo Motor Repair